RaenaM/msc_thesis_raena_mcelwee/README.md

 `functions_and_classes` contains the key functions and classes used to run all experiments.

-`study_1` contains the strategy beacktests for each risk appetite for each period for the first study in the thesis, "Price-Volume Strategy".
+`study_1` contains the strategy backtests for each risk appetite for each period for the first study in the thesis, "Price-Volume Strategy".

 `all_other_experiments` contains code to reproduce the second and third studies, along with code to create any other plots or tables included in the thesis.